Preconstruction And Delivery

 This work is managed as part of a whole-building or whole-site delivery model.
 These are the scope areas that have to stay coordinated for the job to remain practical from mobilization through turnover.

-Schedule creation and milestone maintenance tied to trade sequencing
+Schedule creation and milestone maintenance tied to trade sequencing, City of Georgetown permit review windows, and TxDOT frontage requirements

-Schedule creation and milestone maintenance tied to trade sequencing.
+Schedule creation and milestone maintenance tied to trade sequencing, City of Georgetown permit review windows, and TxDOT frontage requirements.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Subcontractor coordination that keeps access, inspections, and releases practical.
+Subcontractor coordination that keeps access, inspections, and releases practical across Georgetown's diverse parcel conditions — limestone sites, recharge zone drainage requirements, and active-corridor frontage.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Owner reporting with cost status, decision logs, and risk notes.
+Owner reporting with cost status, decision logs, risk notes, and upcoming milestone summaries so owners understand what is happening on their project each week.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Progressive punch, startup, and turnover planning by area or phase
+Progressive punch, startup, and turnover planning by area or phase, aligned to Williamson County Certificate of Occupancy timing

-Progressive punch, startup, and turnover planning by area or phase.
+Progressive punch, startup, and turnover planning by area or phase, aligned to Williamson County Certificate of Occupancy timing.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

 Treating these items as one coordinated package gives ownership a clearer line of accountability.
 It also helps the subcontractor team understand how each part of the work affects the next package, which is critical on both commercial and industrial jobs.